rodney42/node-ghoma/README.md

 #### onStatusChange(plug)
 Called if the plug was switched on or off.

+#### onMeasurement(plug, property)
+Called if the plug has provided a new energy measurement.
+Only available for plugs with this capability.
+Property is the name of the measured energy velue.

 #### onClose(plug)
 Called if the connection to the plug was lost.